Cost segregation can mean tax savings and increased cash flow

 A proven cost segregation methodology

-Plante Moran has a three-stage approach to cost segregation analysis.
+Plante Moran has a three-stage approach to manufacturing cost segregation services.
 We begin by interviewing you so that we can understand your organization’s scope of capital investments.
 We then estimate your cost segregation benefit to help you decide whether our cost segregation services are right for you.

 If you decide to move forward, we visit your site and gather relevant data and documents.
 We use the information to conduct an engineering and tax analysis and prepare your report.